Wonderful Wanda: Release and critical reception

+Singles

 Prior to the album's release, Jackson had reached success with its first single, "In the Middle of a Heartache".
 The song spent 15 weeks on the Billboard Hot Country Songs and peaked at number six in January 1962, becoming her highest-charting disc on the survey.
 It also became her third single to chart on the Billboard Hot 100, peaking at number 27 in December 1961.
 It was followed by Jackson's version of "A Little Bitty Tear", which was released as a single in December 1961 and peaked at number 84 on the Hot 100 in January 1962.
 In March 1962, "If I Cried Every Time You Hurt Me" was issued as the project's final single.
 Not only did it peak at number 58 on the Billboard Hot 100, it also climbed to number 28 on the country songs chart and number 16 on the adult contemporary singles chart.
 In addition, both "A Little Bitty Tear" and "In the Middle of a Heartache" reached lower-charting positions in Australia in 1962.